kubecost/docs/install-and-configure/advanced-configuration/csv-pricing.md

 CSV pricing is a Kubecost Enterprise only feature.
 {% endhint %}

 Kubecost allows users to apply custom prices to individual assets (e.g. nodes) via a CSV pipeline.
-Common uses are for on-premise clusters, service-providers, or for external enterprise discounts.
+Common uses are for on-premises clusters, service-providers, or for external enterprise discounts.
 This feature allows for greater resource specification than is provided by [Custom Pricing](/architecture/pricing-sources-matrix.md#custom-pricing).
 This doc shows how to create and configure a CSV pricing file.

 ## Creating a pricing file